-Why do businesses borrow money?
+Credit Process: Why do businesses borrow money?

 Let’s start with the need!
 Why do firms borrow money?
 If you think about it there are actually two separate questions.
-The first question is why does the firm need money – as in what will the money used for?
+The first question is why does the firm need money – as in what will the money be used for?
 The second question is why is the firm borrowing money?
-A healthy business should generally have a number of financing options available – why is a bank loan the first choice?
+A healthy business should have a number of financing options readily available – why is a bank loan the first choice?
 Is it the first choice?
-How these questions are asked and answered is a crucial input in the final credit decision.

 1. To fund working capital.
 Businesses need to invest in inventories & receivables before they can generate and collect revenues from customers.
 A working capital loan is used to fund inventories and current assets build up and is paid off when these assets are converted into sales or cash.
-Firms use the working capital loans to cover operating expenses during the production & sales cycles and then use proceeds from the collection cycle to pay down the loan.
+Firms use the working capital loans to cover operating expenses during the production and sales cycles and then use proceeds from the collection cycle to pay down the loan.

 3. Growth.
 Return on equity and retention ratios determine the rate at which a business can grow without resorting to external funding.
 When businesses grow faster than their sustainable growth rate, they need external sources to fund the excess growth.
 The real issue with growth is that it needs to be managed.
 More businesses fail due to mismanaged and out of control growth than due to an absence of the same.
 In a credit setting it’s wise to remember that growth is the most common reason for business loans as well as business bankruptcies.